opf/openproject/help/installation-and-operations/configuration/outbound-emails/README.md

 ## Requirements

 You will need to have SMTP settings ready.
-Those can eiher be from a company SMTP server, a GMail account, or a public provider such as [SendGrid](https://www.sendgrid.com/).
+Those can either be from a company SMTP server, a Gmail account, or a public provider such as [SendGrid](https://www.sendgrid.com/).

 Taking SendGrid as an example, you would need to sign up on their website (they